giventofly/mybookmarks/README.md

 ## How to use ?

-* go to ./admin and add a bookmark (don't forget to protect from unauthorized access)
+* go to /admin (don't forget to protect from unauthorized access)
 * add bookmark
 * delete bookmark using id to delete an entry
-* change one tag from one name to another (latest update)
+* change one tag from one name to another
-* edit the tags from one bookmark (latest update)
+* edit the tags from one bookmark
-* see and filter the list on the ./
+* see and filter the list on the /
+* can share a filter option copying the url

+## Latest updates

+* Option to share url from filter (search or tag) - only work on modern browsers: safarIE < 10 excluded [here](https://caniuse.com/#search=URLSearchParams)

 ## TODO

 * better filter algorithm - maybe hide/show using a class instead of refactor all the DOM - lets learn something from REACT :)
+* search more than one tag at a time
 * limit the number of visible entries
 * it satisfies my needs so i don't have anything more planned.